Chia-Network/chialisp-web/docs/ref/clvm.md

 ## Costs

 When a CLVM program is run, a cost is attributed to it.
 The minimum program cost is 40.
 The maximum cost per block is 11,000,000,000.
 If the cost of an individual program exceeds this threshold, the program will fail.
+The maximum realistic size of a block is around 400 KB.

 To determine the total cost of a clvm program, you can run `brun -c <clvm>`.